-125 The TOE shall provide "Protection against Forced Information Leakage (O.Leak-Forced)" as specified below:
+121 The TOE shall provide "Protection against Forced Information Leakage (O.Leak-Forced)" as specified below:

-O.Leak-Forced Protection against Forced Information Leakage ---

-The Security IC must be protected against disclosure of confidential data processed in the Security IC (using methods as described under O.Leak-Inherent) even if the information leakage is not inherent but caused by the attacker

-- by forcing a malfunction (refer to "Protection against Malfunction due to Environmental Stress (O.Malfunction)" and/or - by a physical manipulation (refer to "Protection against Physical Manipulation (O.Phys-Manipulation)".
+O.Leak-Forced Protection against Forced Information Leakage The Security IC must be protected against disclosure of confidential data processed in the Security IC (using methods as described under O.Leak-Inherent) even if the information leakage is not inherent but caused by the attacker • by forcing a malfunction (refer to "Protection against Malfunction due to Environmental Stress (O.Malfunction)" and/or • by a physical manipulation (refer to "Protection against Physical Manipulation (O.Phys-Manipulation)".
 If this is not the case, signals which normally do not contain significant information about secrets could become an information channel for a leakage attack.

-- 126 The TOE shall provide "Protection against Abuse of Functionality (O.Abuse-Func)" as specified below. - O.Abuse-Func Protection against Abuse of Functionality

-The TOE must prevent that functions of the TOE which may not be used after TOE Delivery can be abused in order to (i) disclose critical user data of the Composite TOE, (ii) manipulate critical user data of the Composite TOE, (iii) manipulate Security IC Embedded Software or (iv) bypass, deactivate, change or explore security features or security services of the TOE.
+122 The TOE shall provide " Protection against Abuse of Functionality (O.Abuse-Func)" as specified below.
+O.Abuse-Func Protection against Abuse of Functionality The TOE must prevent that functions of the TOE which may not be used after TOE Delivery can be abused in order (i) to disclose critical User Data, (ii) to manipulate critical User Data of the Smartcard Embedded Software, (iii) to manipulate Soft-coded Smartcard Embedded Software or (iv) bypass, deactivate, change or explore security features or functions of the TOE.
 Details depend, for instance, on the capabilities of the Test Features provided by the IC Dedicated Test Software which are not specified here.

-- 127 The TOE shall provide "TOE Identification (O.Identification)" as specified below: - O.Identification TOE Identification

-The TOE must provide means to store Initialisation Data and Pre-personalisation Data in its non-volatile memory.
+123 The TOE shall provide "TOE Identification (O.Identification)" as specified below: O.Identification TOE Identification The TOE must provide means to store Initialisation Data and Pre-personalisation Data in its non-volatile memory.
 The Initialisation Data (or parts of them) are used for TOE identification.

-4.1.2 Security Objectives related to Specific Functionality (referring to SG4)
+4.1.2 Security Objectives related to Specific Functionality (referring to SC4)

-- 128 The TOE shall provide "Random Numbers (O.RND)" as specified below. - O.RND Random Numbers
+- 124 The TOE shall provide "Random Numbers (O.RND)" as specified below. - O.RND Random Numbers